ioccc-src/winner/2011/hou/README.md

   after preprocessing.
 No string-encoded lookup table is used.
 - The example input and its expected output are both algorithmically significant.
 - The button layout is also significant.
-- The actual syntax being parsed is not the obvious, despite being functionally equivalent for all correct inputs.
+- The actual syntax being parsed is not that obvious, despite being functionally equivalent for all correct inputs.

 ### Portability

-- This program requires "argv" to point to writable memory.
+- This program requires `argv` to point to writable memory.
 It doesn't require the actual argv strings to be writable, though.
 - This program requires ASCII.
-- This program doesn't work with %e style numbers like "1e-4".
+- This program doesn't work with `%e` style numbers like `1e-4`.
 - Some seemingly redundant code works to eliminate warnings and evade a gcc bug.

 ### Spoilers

-The parser parses function names, substraction, and division as single-letter unary operators.
+The parser parses function names, subtraction, and division as single-letter unary operators.
 A bitmask encoded hash table is used to check no-ops/digits and another hash function maps the ASCII to a function ordinal, which is then executed by the button panel.

-Both hash functions are found using a separate search program.
-Another program is used to find a way to format one hash function as example input such that it produces something resembling the bitmask hash table as part of its output.
+Both hash functions were found using a separate search program.
+Another program was used to find a way to format one hash function as example input such that it produces something resembling the bitmask hash table as part of its output.

 ## Copyright and CC BY-SA 4.0 License: